tayloraswift/jpeg/documentation/README.md

 The number of test images the `utils/fuzz-test` script will generate is set by the `-n <count>` option, by default it is set to 16.
 The script will use the system Imagemagick `convert` tool to run the reference codec; Imagemagick is powered by *libjpeg*, so this effectively establishes *libjpeg* as the reference implementation.
 (The Travis CI will install Imagemagick with Homebrew when testing on MacOS platforms.)
 The script then uses a separate execuable product called `compare` (built by the package manager) to compare the `convert` tool output with the Swift library output, compute statistics, and generate histograms of the output discrepancy.

 The framework’s discrete cosine transform implementation is written to exactly emulate the floating-point behavior of *libjpeg*, and will match its output exactly so long as no out-of-range pixel values occur.
 However, since *libjpeg* is not internally consistent with respect to its other arithmetic modes, this means that significant discrepancies (though generally less than 10 gray levels) exist when using *libjpeg*’s “fast” mode or its fixed-point mode.

+## vii. acknowledgements

+The author would like to acknowledge the valuable support and advice of Dr. Zbigniew Kalbarczyk, who oversaw this project from start to completion over the course of approximately one year.